dren39/viagogo-event-application/README.md

 ## Introduction

-The Viagogo Event Application is a replication of the Viagogo ticket sales website, designed to display a list of events for an artist.
+The Concert Ticket Application is a replication of the Viagogo ticket sales website, designed to display a list of events for an artist.
 The application was built using the React framework, JavaScript, Semantic UI React, custom CSS, and HTML.

 ## Functionality